autonomousvision/kitti360Scripts/README.md

 ## License

-Our *utility scripts* in this repository are released under the MIT license.
+Our __utility scripts__ in this repository are released under the following MIT license.

 ---